 The best way to get a message to your child during the day regarding an item left in the office, or regarding after-school plans, is to email your child’s teacher.
 We cannot guarantee that messages received after lunch will get to children but we will do our best.
 It’s best to make sure you have plan at the beginning of the day and then stick to that plan.

-When dropping off something for a student, please come to the front office.
-We'll take the items for you and email/call the teacher.
+When dropping off something for a student, please leave item(s) on the table in front of the office and email the teacher to let them know it is here.
 Do not walk directly to the classroom or call out to your student should you see them at recess or PE.

-Drop off late lunches in the office by 11:00 a.m.
+Drop off late lunches at the front table by 11:00 a.m.
 They will be taken to the lunch area by a supervisor.
 Students know to check the table baskets for their lunch.
-Late instruments will be accepted in the front office.
-It's the student's responsibility to pick up their instruments before music time; we do not call the classroom.

 AERIES is a secure and private online resource which provides access to your children’s attendance, emergency contact list, medical information and trimester grades.
 To create a new account, all parents or guardians with an email account on file at registration will receive an emailed message with a verification pass code.
 Visit https://my.iusd.org and click on “Create New Account.”
 Parents are responsible for updating emergency information through this website whenever there are changes.